 Fully embracing a minimalist style — and approach to life — can be challenging at first, but if fashion week is any inspiration, cleaning out your closet is a great place to start.
 “We only tend to wear a small percentage of our clothing, with the majority of people only wearing about 20 percent of what they own,” Madeline Petrow, founder of sustainable fashion marketplace MAMOQ, commented.
 “A study found that 50 percent of survey respondents admit to having regular ‘Wardrobe Rage’ or irrational irritation when trying to figure out what to wear,” she added.
 Whether it is clothes that are too small, items that never got returned or pieces that did not stand the test of time, it is likely you have some excess clothes in your closet.

 In our increasingly complex world, minimal living helps us free up both physical and mental space.
-“We live in a world where we are constantly inundated with choice and we tend to over consume, both materially and mentally.
+“We live in a world where we are constantly inundated with choice and we tend to over-consume, both materially and mentally.
 What our mind and energy really craves is simplicity,” says life coach Alice Law.
-Law emphasises that when we create a simple physical space, we make more mental space and this encourages new ideas, creativity, people and experiences to flow in.
+Law emphasizes that when we create a simple physical space, we make more mental space and this encourages new ideas, creativity, people and experiences to flow in.
 “When we are living in clutter it brings overload, uncertainty, confusion and over-stimulation into our minds.”

 The benefits of your sorting through your closet are two-fold.
 Primarily, the process itself is a cathartic and cleansing one.
 “Clearing out your closet helps lift the emotional weight and mental confusion of looking at things that we no longer need or want,” Law says.
 The nature of this process boosts self-confidence and mental clarity.
 “It will help you feel in control and decisive,” she adds.
 The result?
 “You’ll feel lighter energetically and clearer-headed.”